Vendors, food trucks and stalls: the cheapest, fastest, frequently best food in Prague.

 Naplavka Fish Soup stall ★ 4.2

-A Naplavka Saturday-market stall built on a single Czech farm soup recipe, the Bohemian carp-and-pike fish soup served in mugs by the river with a hunk of dark rye.
+A Naplavka Saturday-market stall built on a single Czech farm soup recipe, the Bohemian carp-and-pike fish soup served in mugs by the river with a hunk.

 Try: Czech freshwater fish soup

-Tip: Get there by 10:30; the stall sells out before lunch.
+Tip: Get there by 10:30; the stall sells out before lunch Cash typically expected.

 Sisters Bistro chlebicky counter ★ 4.3

 Sisters Bistro on Dlouha is the modern face of the Czech chlebicky, the open-faced sandwich.
-Spreads come from a 30-kilometre-away farm, take-away crowd peaks at lunch.
+Order a flight of three; the egg and beetroot are the best buys.

 Try: Chlebicky open-faced sandwiches